-- (1) The person who is chairing the meeting must decide the date time and place at which the meeting is to be re-convened unless those details are specified in the resolution. - (2) No business shall be conducted at an adjourned meeting unless it could properly have been conducted at the meeting had the adjournment not taken place. - (3) If a meeting is adjourned by a resolution of the members for more than seven days, at least seven clear days' notice shall be given of the re- convened meeting stating the date, time and place of the meeting.
+- 1. The members present at a meeting may resolve that the meeting shall be adjourned. - 2.
+The person who is chairing the meeting must decide the date time and place at which the meeting is to be re-convened unless those details are specified in the resolution. - 3.
+No business shall be conducted at an adjourned meeting unless it could properly have been conducted at the meeting had the adjournment not taken place. - 4.
+If a meeting is adjourned by a resolution of the members for more than 7 days, at least 7 clear days' notice shall be given of the re-convened meeting stating the date, time and place of the meeting.